rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

 - Running Ubuntu 16.04
 - Installed PetaLinux Tools 2017.3 (Link Follow the user guide to so do)
-- You have created the minized_qspi project and program the flash accordingly
+- You have created the minized_qspi project and programmed the flash accordingly
 - A USB stick

 ### Build Instructions